bmschmidt/rubberstamp/README.md

    give the path to a Google Sheet; you may optionally put a slash at the end, (e.g.: '1gbPtPQtHpOClQXJ8CjMGGj4B6kTN_UkpX6XrCCCD278/Elijah') in which case the tab with that name will be fetched.

+   If you use `google_drive_ids` instead of `google_drive_id`, multiple directories will be synced to the same root.
+(If, say, multiple students are uploading to their own Google Drive.)

   ```
      collections: